Tommy Edman Preview, Player Props: Cardinals vs. Orioles

-The St. Louis Cardinals, including Tommy Edman (.333 batting average in his past 10 games), battle starting pitcher Dean Kremer and the Baltimore Orioles at Oriole Park at Camden Yards, Monday at 6:35 PM ET.
+Tommy Edman -- hitting .297 in his past 10 games -- will be in action for the St. Louis Cardinals against the Baltimore Orioles, with John Means on the mound, on September 12 at 6:35 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Reds.
+He had a hitless showing in his last game (0-for-5) against the Orioles.

 Tommy Edman Game Info & Props vs. the Orioles